This page in Swedish

 Her thesis explored the factors that influence drivers' perception and consequent understanding of driving automation systems, developing a conceptual model describing how perception shapes understanding and proposing human-centric design solutions to address the identified challenges.

-In March 2024, she joined the Centre for Applied Autonomous Sensor Systems (AASS) at Örebro University, as a post-doctoral researcher.
+In 2024, she joined the Centre for Applied Autonomous Sensor Systems (AASS) at Örebro University as a postdoctoral researcher.
 Her research examines the interplay between people and technology from a Human Factors perspective, with a particular focus on the cognitive aspects of interactions with automation and robotics.
-She investigates how human perception shapes these complex interactions, with application areas including mixed-traffic environments and collaborative robotics in manufacturing settings.
+Particularly, she investigates how human perception shapes these complex interactions, with application areas including mixed-traffic environments and collaborative robotics in industrial applications.

-Fjollë employs an empirical mixed-methods approach in her work, utilizing surveys, in-depth interviews, co-design workshops, naturalistic studies, field evaluations, ethnographic observations, and more to gather comprehensive insights for her work.
+Fjollë employs an empirical mixed-methods approach in her work, utilising surveys, in-depth interviews, co-design workshops, naturalistic studies, field evaluations, ethnographic observations, and more to gather comprehensive insights for her work.